microsoft/vsts-extension-samples/README.md

 ## Get started

-If you plan to package any of the extensions, you will need:
+If you plan to package any of the sample extensions, get:

 1. [Node.js](https://nodejs.org)
-2. Bower (`npm install -g bower`)
+2. [Bower](http://bower.io/) (`npm install -g bower`)
-3. Team Foundation command line interface (`npm install -g tfx-cli`)
+3. [Team Foundation command line interface](https://github.com/Microsoft/tfs-cli)(`npm install -g tfx-cli`)

-For extensions written in TypeScript, you will need:
+If you plan to compile any of the sample extensions, get:

 3. TypeScript 1.7 or higher (`npm install -g typescript`)
 3. Typings (`npm install -g typings`) (manages TypeScript declare files)

-### Get the Web extension SDK
+### Get the web extension SDK

 Each web extension sample has a `bower.json` file, which references third-party libraries used by the sample, including the [Visual Studio Services Web Extension SDK](https://github.com/Microsoft/vss-web-extension-sdk).
 This JavaScript file is required by all web extensions.

-From the directory of the web extension sample, run:
+From the directory of the sample, run:

 ```
 bower install
 ```